klp/Interactive-Data-Vis-Sp2021/tutorial4_timeseries/NOTES.md

 3. When I'm selecting the options for dropdown, these last two bits seem mysterious `.attr("attr", d => d) .text(d => d)`...
 4. It occurs to me that I should probably start saving more const and vars over time.
 5. See circa 92 or 98 where I'm hardcoding values for the axis-labels.
 How can I avoid that?
+6. I used the elipses to append the options to the default text in the dropdown.
+I'm not sure how that works though?